Graduate Admissions - Frequently Asked Questions

 We offer a few graduate assistantships that include tuition remission and an hourly stipend.
 The assistantships require a commitment of 20 hours per week.
 We do not offer graduate grants or scholarships.

 All of our programs are offered part-time.
 Classes are held in the evening or online.

 We do not require standardized tests such as the GRE or GMAT for our programs.
-Some programs, such as nursing, require an online timed writing sample.
 Any additional prerequisites are spelled out on each program page, so please read the admissions requirements for your program carefully before starting your application.

 A personal statement is a description of the academic and professional experiences that will make a contribution to your pursuit of education at Salve Regina.
 There is no minimum page requirement, however the statement should include your background, interests, accomplishments and career goals as they relate to the program.
 You should also address why you think Salve Regina is a good fit for you.
 All applicants are required to submit a personal statement to complete their application.
 Some programs have specific questions that should be addressed.
 These can be found within the application.

 What is the difference between a CGS and a CAGS?

 To apply for a CGS (certificate of graduate studies), you must hold a bachelor’s degree.